PrefectHQ/prefect/docs/concepts/artifacts.md

 ### Reading artifacts

 In the Prefect UI, you can view all of the latest versions of your artifacts and click into a specific artifact to see its lineage over time.
-Additionally, you can inspect all versions of an artifact with a given key by running:
+Additionally, you can inspect all versions of an artifact with a given key from the CLI by running:

 ```bash
 prefect artifact inspect <my_key>